I am currently Community Manager for Humanities Commons

 .
 Previously, I was a Council on Library and Information Resources (CLIR) Postdoctoral Fellow at Emory University, a position that was shared between the Stuart A. Rose Manuscript, Archives & Rare Book Library and the Emory Center for Digital Scholarship.

+This semester (F17), I’m co-teaching the Digital Praxis Seminar at the CUNY Graduate Center with Steve Brier.
 I am a member of the Journal for Interactive Technology & Pedagogy

 In addition to my interest in the intersections between libraries, archives, and digital humanities, I also research and write about African American culture and the Spanish Civil War.